The Importance of Seismic Analysis and Its Understanding

 Figure 1.
 Deformation of PSC bridge under seismic loading

-Earlier, bridges were not emphasized with the seismic designs, but with coming time it has been observed that for a seismic prone area, seismic design can be the governing factor.
+Earlier, bridges were not emphasized with the seismic designs, but in the coming time it has been observed that for a seismic-prone area, seismic design can be the governing factor.
 Also, when the bridge is subjected to seismic load and reaches the non-linear range, the redistribution of forces comes into the picture, which should be accounted for.
 This article will focus on the general understanding of the type of seismic analysis that can be performed.

 Why is seismic analysis important?

-The seismic analysis allows us to visualize the response of a bridge during the earthquake, which enables us to obtain the additional forces or deformations that would generate because of an earthquake.
-The forces can be of the following type:
+The seismic analysis allows us to visualize the response of a bridge during an earthquake, which enables us to obtain the additional forces or deformations that would be generated because of an earthquake.
+The forces can be of the following types:

 Figure 2: The collapsed Cypress Street Viaduct in Oakland, California due to an earthquake in 1989.
 (Author H.G.
 Wilshire, U.S. Geological Survey )

 Hence, it becomes essential to emphasize on seismic design of bridges.
 For that, we must understand the seismic analysis classification.
-Seismic analysis can be classified based upon the nature of the load applied, i.e., whether the load applied is static or dynamic.
-And again, it can also be categorized based upon the structure's response, i.e., whether it is elastic or non-linear.
-With that, the analysis considered are presented below:
+Seismic analysis can be classified based on the nature of the load applied, i.e., whether the load applied is static or dynamic.
+Again, it can also be categorized based on the structure's response, i.e., whether it is elastic or non-linear.
+With that, the analysis considered is presented below: